alexzoid-eth/gho-competition/certora/PROPERTIES.md

   - Checks the integrity of updateGhoTreasury - after update the given address is set
 - `integrityOfFeeSet`
   - Checks the integrity of updateFee - after update the given value is set

+---

+- `functionsNotRevert`
+  - Possibility should not revert
+- `viewersIntegrity`
+  - Viewer functions integrity
+- `flashFeeRevertsWhenNotGhoToken`
+  - flashFee() reverts when not GHO token
+- `flashLoanOnlyGhoTokensSupported`
+  - Flashloan supports only GHO tokens

 # GhoVariableDebtToken